 VRC (voriconazole), IMA (imazalil) and TEB (tebuconazole) are azoles, inhibiting 14α-demethylase (sterol biosynthesis); CAR (carbendazim) is a MBC fungicide, inhibiting β-tubulin assembly (cytoskeleton); PYR (pyraclostrobin) is a QoI fungicide, inhibiting respiration (complex III); BOS (boscalid) is a SDHI fungicide, inhibiting respiration (complex II); -, not determined

-Isolates carrying TR46/Y121F/T289A, frequently detected in this study, and TR34/L98H/T289A/I364V/G448S, only detected in two strains isolated from tulip peel waste (TP TEB5C-5) and tulip compost (TC TEB6B-1) were highly insensitive to all azoles tested, with high MIC values greater than or equal to 19.120, 17.349 and 16.901 ppm measured for voriconazole, tebuconazole and imazalil, respectively.
+Isolates carrying TR46/Y121F/T289A, frequently detected in this study, and TR34/L98H/T289A/I364V/G448S, only detected in two strains isolated from tulip peel waste (TP TEB5C-5) and tulip compost (TC TEB6B-1) were highly insensitive to all azoles tested, with high MIC values greater than or equal to 19.120, 17.349 and 16.901 ppm measured for voriconazole, tebuconazole and imazalil, respectively (Table 2).
 Isolates carrying TR34/L98H showed lower levels of azole insensitivity to voriconazole and imazalil, but six out of 13 were also highly insensitive to tebuconazole (MIC values >17.349 ppm).
-STNL5-C5, carrying TR34/L98H/S297T/F495I showed a low level on insensitivity to voriconazole and tebuconazole, but its insensitity to imazalil (MIC value of 8.367 ppm) was high in comparison to most TR34/L98H isolates.
+STNL5-C5, carrying TR34/L98H/S297T/F495I showed a low level of insensitivity to voriconazole and tebuconazole, but its insensitivity to imazalil (MIC value of 8.367 ppm) was high in comparison to most TR34/L98H isolates.
 Isolate STNL2-C9, carrying F46Y/M172V/E427K, showed only slightly raised MIC values for voriconazole, imazalil and tebuconazole in comparison with wild-type CYP51A strains.

 All TR46/Y121F/T289A and TR34/L98H/T289A/I364V/G448S isolates, as well as four out of 13 TR34/L98H isolates tested were also insensitive to both carbendazim (MIC values >11.464 ppm) and pyraclostrobin (MIC values >20.120 ppm).
 Insensitivity to carbendazim but not to pyraclostrobin was also measured for STNL1-A8 and STNL5-C5, carrying wild-type CYP51A and TR34/L98H/S297T/F495I, respectively.
 Sensitivity to carbendazim and a moderate level of pyraclostrobin insensitivity (MIC value of 6.017 ppm) was measured for isolate STNL2-C9, carrying F46Y/M172V/E427K.
 High levels of insensitivity to pyraclostrobin but not to carbendazim were measured for TR34/L98H isolates STNL3-C8 and TP UT5C-5.
 Resistance to boscalid (MIC values >18.469 ppm) was found in two isolates with high insensitivity to the different azoles, carbendazim and pyraclostrobin, being STNL6-B1 and TC TEB6B-1 carrying TR34/L98H and TR34/L98H/T289A/I364V/G448S, respectively.